Thursday, June 30, 2011

 INSTRUCTIONS

 Combine 3/4 cup water and sugar in a sauce pan.
-Bring to a gentle simmer and cook until sugar dissolves.
+Bring to a gentle simmer and cook until the sugar dissolves.
 Set aside to cool.

 Susan Pachikara (COPYRIGHT 2011)